Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: The Proposed Method

 \section{The Proposed Method}

-In this section, we present in details our proposed Weakly Supervised Part Detection Network (PartNet), which is empowered by a simple but effective Discretized Part Proposals module (DPP).
+In this section, we present in details our proposed PartNet, which is empowered by a simple but effective DPP module.
 We also introduce a few variants of PartNet that altogether contribute to an effective solution to part-aware fine-grained categorization.